 Because it’s not a regular expense, you totally forgot to budget for it.
 Now it’s thrown off your budget for the entire month.

 It’s easy to remember to account for the things you spend money on every month, but far too easy to forget those irregular expenses.

 So what’s the best way to deal with those expenses?

 Sinking funds.
 Rather than budgeting for your entire Amazon Prime subscription in a single month, divide the entire amount by 12, and set aside money for it every month.
-Then, by the time it’s time to pay, the money is budgeting.
+Then, by the time it’s time to pay, the money is budgeted.

 Sinking funds are great for so much more than just annual subscriptions.
 Here are some expenses you might have sinking funds for: